 India has established Defense Space Agency and Defense Space Research for the benefit of the people and to stay ahead of the curve in defense capabilities.
 Space industry is rapidly transforming at an unimaginable pace and it’s a now or never situation to reap its benefits and capitalize on the untapped potential fully.

 He also points out that India’s recently concluded ASAT( anti-satellite technology) not only demonstrated India’s military might but also raised several important issues so that there could be a larger discourse.
-Space debris and its proliferation due to Kessler effect, the weaponization of space, space congestion, space pollution, degradation of space environment, are some major issues that need to be on the fore.
+Space debris and its proliferation due to Kessler effect, the weaponization of space, space congestion, space pollution, and the degradation of space environment, are some major issues that need to be on the fore.

 “Mission Shakti – India’s ASAT mission – was a timely activity.
 Today a space has been created for making people hear and understand India’s voice in terms of utilization of space for peaceful purposes”, adds Air Vice Marshall Sunil Nanodkar, defense & strategy analyst